paul-thebaud/v-phone-input/docs/guide/getting-started.md

 If you are using VPhoneInput v5 and would you like to migrate to v6, you should follow the [v6 migration guide](/guide/migration).

-## Usage with Vuetify and Vue 2
+## Vue 2 support

-VPhoneInput is only available in Vuetify 3 and Vue 3 since v3.
+Since v3, VPhoneInput is only available in Vuetify 3 and Vue 3.
 If you are using Vuetify 2 and Vue 2, you can still
 [install the package's v2](https://github.com/paul-thebaud/v-phone-input/tree/2.x.x).